grpc/proposal/A14-channelz.md

 all PING frames are keep alives.
 Specifically, pings that were sent as a reply (ACK bit set) or were used for reasons unrelated to keep alives should not count towards this.
 For example, if pings were used to measure network bandwidth, they would not be treated as keep alives.
-The idea is to measure how often the local endpoint is doing extra work to keep the connection alive.
+The intent is to measure how often the local endpoint is doing extra work to keep the connection alive.

 Like Channel data, the last time a stream was started by the remote or local